 Bats found indoors are most likely cave-dwelling bats.
 Do not try to catch a flying bat.
 If one is in your house, close off the room, partially open a window, and in the evening it should fly out.
 If you can not let it go through an open window or door, at least wait until it lands.
 Using a thick piece of paper, slide the paper under the bat as if gently “scraping” it off the wall.
 Do this while covering the bat with a shoe box.
 When the bat is in the box, put the paper on top as a lid.
 Remove paper in the evening and watch bat fly out.
 If the bat does not fly out or has trouble flying, call a rehabilitator.
 For reddish colored bats found outside, it’s probably a tree dwelling bat.
 Using a stick, gently touch the bat’s feet and it should cling to it.
 Place bat on the highest limb you can safely reach with a ladder.
 If the bat panics when you touch its feet, call a licensed rehabilitator.
 Never pick up a bat or any wild animal with bare hands.
-Please contact a licensed rehabilitator.
+Please call us at (812) 323-1313, or contact another licensed wildlife rehabilitator.

 Mother rabbits are rarely seen with the babies.
 You will generally only see her at the nest at dusk and dawn, feeding times for the babies.
 If you believe they are orphaned, watch for signs of mom from a distance.
 Rabbit nests are typically discovered when mowing.
 Do not worry if you have mowed over a nest.
 Bunny nests can be repaired.
 Skewer sticks, thin string can be placed in a tic tac toe formation over the top of the den.
 Or you may simply use grass clippings to ensure the nest site is covered.
 This will help keep the babies safe from predators.
 While repairing the nest, if necessary, you should notice the nest popping up periodically.
 This is the babies jumping due to the activity around them.
 If the babies are not in the nest the following morning, the mother has moved them.
 If bunnies are over 5 inches long, eyes open, and can hop, they do NOT need rescuing.
-Please contact a licensed rehabilitator if you believe you have orphaned baby rabbits.
+Please call us at (812) 323-1313, or contact another licensed wildlife rehabilitator if you believe you have orphaned baby rabbits.

 Babies do explore briefly at times away from its mother, yet it is more likely that the skunk has lost sight of the mother.
 Watch to see if the baby finds the den or if the mother retrieves him.
 You can put a plastic laundry basked upside down over the skunk to temporarily contain him while waiting for the mother to return.
 Approach the skunk slowly and talk softly – if the skunk gives a warning by stamping its front feet, then stand still or back off.
 You can approach again after the skunk calms down.
 As baby skunks get older, they sometimes come out to explore while the mother is away.
 Most of the time, however, they don’t appear without her – so if you repeatedly see the baby outside alone, it may be orphaned.
-If the skunk appears to be truly orphaned, contact a licensed wildlife rehabilitator near you.
+If the skunk appears to be truly orphaned, please contact a licensed wildlife rehabilitator.

 Squirrels often have a secondary nest if one should fall out of a tree.
 The mom should come back to retrieve her babies when she feels it’s safe.
 If you know mom is around, leave the area so she will feel safe to come back to get her babies.
 It is best to observe from indoors.
 If you have not seen mom after several hours, put the baby in small box with an old t-shirt, try to get it off the ground.
 Continue to watch from indoors to see if mom comes back within a few hours.
 If not, this baby may need rescuing.
-Please contact a licensed rehabilitator.
+Please contact a licensed wildlife rehabilitator.